With over 115 different chemical components found in ginger root, you can be sure that ginger health benefits are plentiful.

 One study investigated ginger’s cancer-fighting properties and found that -gingerol causes cell cycle arrest in the G1 phase through down-regulation of cyclin D1 (2).
 Other studies have found that ginger also induces apoptosis (programmed cell death) in cancerous cells (3).

 2. Improves Heart Health

 Ginger is excellent for protecting the health of our heart.
-The active ingredient, ginger, is a compound that helps relax blood vessels, stimulate blood flow and relieve pain.
+The active ingredient, gingerol, is a compound that helps relax blood vessels, stimulate blood flow and relieve pain.
 It is also an anti-inflammatory agent, so it helps fight heart disease.

 In a placebo controlled clinical trial, patients administered with a single dose of 10 grams of powdered ginger administered to coronary artery disease patients produced significant reductions in platelet aggregation (4).
 Another study found that in 20 healthy young male volunteers, ginger supplementation (5 grams daily) significantly inhibited platelet aggregation induced by ADP (adenosine diphosphate) and epinephrine (5).

 Ginger also helps reduce cholesterol levels.
 In a 45-day double-blind, controlled clinical study of 85 individuals with high cholesterol, just three grams of ginger powder in three divided doses caused significant reductions in most cholesterol markers (6).